 The three national officers (General President, General Secretary-Treasurer and Director of Organization) have the responsibility of giving leadership to and implementing the policies and programs adopted by the National Convention.

-At the Convention, the officers report to the delegates on their stewardship of the union during the previous two years.
-Specific topics include organizing, servicing of UE locals and administration of the union's Political Action, Education, Publicity, and International Solidarity programs.
+At the Convention, the officers report to the delegates on their stewardship of the union.
+Specific topics include organizing, servicing of UE locals, and administration of the union’s Political Action, Education, Publicity, and International Solidarity programs.